ACT Election Commitment Costings 2024

-The Election Commitments Costing Act 2012 specifies the circumstances and arrangements under which the Director-General of the ACT Treasury Directorate (ie the Under Treasurer) may be requested to cost party election commitments before and after polling day for a ACT Legislative Assembly election.
-More detail in relation to procedural arrangements and timeframes are provided in the Guidelines for Costing Election Commitments 2020.
+The Election Commitments Costing Act 2012 specifies the circumstances and arrangements under which the Director-General of the ACT Treasury Directorate (i.e. the Under Treasurer) may be requested to cost party election commitments before and after polling day for an ACT Legislative Assembly election.
+More detail in relation to procedural arrangements and timeframes are provided in the Guidelines for Costing Election Commitments 2024 [PDF 388KB].

 ACT election commitment costings for each political party can be found below: